garygr2002/Rebalance/README.md

 ### Tool Set

-I used the following hardware:
+I used the following hardware in this project:

 * Dell XPS 13 9300 laptop (256GB memory) with factory installed Ubuntu Linux version 18.04 at delivery
 * Dell Thunderbolt docking station WD19TB